jonnonz1/nz-statute-book/acts/public/2012/road-user-charges-act-2012.md

   - **motor vehicle** has the same meaning as in section 2(1) of the Land Transport Act 1998
   - **operate** and have the same meanings as in section 2(1) of the Land Transport Act 1998
   - **owner** has the same meaning as in section 2(1) of the Land Transport Act 1998
-  - **permit** means a permit issued by a road controlling authority under section 5 of Part 1 of the VDAM Rule 2002
+  - **permit** means a permit issued by a road controlling authority under section 5 of Part 1 of the VDAM Rule 2002 for a RUC vehicle that exceeds the mass limits prescribed in section 4 of that rule
   - **petrol** —
     (a) means any motor spirits (including motor spirits blended with other fuels) or compressed natural gas or liquefied petroleum gas on which excise duty or excise-equivalent duty is payable under the Customs and Excise Act 1996; but
     (b) does not include diesel or electricity